Museum of History & Industry: History

 In 1911, Morgan and Emily Carkeek hosted the first annual Founder's Day party at their home, which was an invitation-only event where guests dressed in historic costumes and brought artifacts and documents related to early Seattle.
 An outcome of these parties was the establishment of the Seattle Historical Society in 1914, the membership of which was limited to white settlers and their descendants.

 The Seattle Historical Society lacked a building to house the museum.
-Several attempts to find a permanent location were abandoned because of challenging financial circumstances, especially during the Depression, and the fact that the original society members were aging and new members were not joining.
+Several attempts to find a permanent location were abandoned because of challenging financial circumstances, especially during the Great Depression, and the fact that the original society members were aging and new members were not joining.
 The collection continued to grow, however.
-In 1945, Boeing offered $50,000 towards an aviation wing, and over the next five years, the Society procured a site in Montlake.
+In 1945, Boeing offered $50,000 towards an aviation wing and, over the next five years, the Society procured a site in Montlake.
 During this time, the Society became a more public and civic-minded institution, opening up the Founder's Day event to community and service organizations.
 The new museum opened in 1952.

-Over the last 50 years, management practices of the museum and collections, membership, and the relationship to its immediate surroundings, have been problematic.
+In the following two decades, turmoil developed behind the scenes over management practices of the museum's collections—including the mishandling and theft of items—dwindling museum membership and the organization's relationship to its neighborhood with increased traffic complaints.
 Changes in the 1980s included developing new exhibits and reaching out to underrepresented communities, which were a shock to older staff and board members.
-During the 1990s the museum gradually recovered from these internal challenges, as well as financial ones, and began expanding educational and community outreach programs.
+During the 1990s, the museum gradually recovered from these internal challenges, as well as financial ones, and began expanding educational and community outreach programs.

-The impending reconstruction of SR-520 forced MOHAI to move from the Montlake site.
+The impending reconstruction of State Route 520 and the Evergreen Point Floating Bridge forced MOHAI to move from the Montlake site.
 After exploring options to move near the Washington State Convention Center, MOHAI and the City of Seattle agreed to move MOHAI to the Naval Reserve Armory in what was soon to be Lake Union Park.
 At that time, the building was being managed by the Seattle Parks and Recreation Department and was in need of significant repairs to be usable as a public museum space.
 Through a $90 million capital campaign, MOHAI did a full historic restoration of the facility, uncovering both the original ceiling and floor and conducting massive safety, accessibility, and systems upgrades.
 The project also included centralizing MOHAI's library and collections departments in a warehouse in the Georgetown neighborhood.
 In June 2012 the museum closed its Montlake location.
 Six months later, on December 29, 2012, the museum held a public grand opening for its new home in South Lake Union.